sweetpay/sweetpay-python/README.md

 ```

 ## Validation and deserialization
+NOTE: The way `.validates` work is destined to change in the near future.

 In order to deserialize the response from the server, the SDK exposes a `validates` decorator, which can be used to turn.
 The SDK already has a couple of validators configured, mainly to convert strings to datetime and date objects.

 ```python